 - 1 ¼ cup sugar

-- 1 vanilla bean (NOT vanilla extract, for the love of everything good in the world!)
+- 1 vanilla bean (NOT vanilla extract, in the name of all that is holy!)

 Add 1 cup of heavy cream to a medium bowl and place in an ice bath (a bigger bowl capable of surrounding the medium bowl with ice and chilling it sufficiently).
 Set aside.

-Separate the egg yolks and whip them until the mixture is very smooth (though not frothy, so you don’t have to overdo it.)
+Separate the egg yolks and whip them until the mixture is very smooth, but not frothy–don’t overdo it.

 Add 1 cup of heavy cream and one cup of half and half to a medium saucepan and simmer.
 Slice the vanilla bean lengthwise and scrape the dark, sticky material from the inside of the walls.
 Add the material to the simmering cream and half and half, and throw in the shell of the vanilla bean as well (we will strain this out at the end).
 Steep the vanilla “tea” for about 20 minutes on low to medium heat (150 degrees Fahrenheit will do nicely).
 You’ll notice the black flecks of the vanilla bean insides start to separate and look recognizable if you’ve ever had store-bought French Vanilla before.
 (It might appear the same, but wait until you taste it.)

-Chill for several hours in the refrigerator, then freeze in your ice cream maker.
+Chill for several hours in the refrigerator, then freeze in an ice cream maker.